Bluebikes Bike Share

 Bluebikes provides you with an accessible, affordable, and sustainable transportation option for biking in Cambridge and around the Metro Boston area.
 Borrow a bike from a Bluebikes station near your home or work and drop it off at a different station near your destination.
 Bluebikes is a great way to be able to pedal to a lunch meeting, errand or shopping trip, or to visit friends and family without having to worry about storing or maintaining your own bike.
 Even if you own a bike, Bluebikes is a convenient option for when you are out and about or if you only want to use a bike for one part of your trip.
 Bluebikes has options that work for everyday users, single trips, and visitors.

 For information about the different membership options and how to join, click here.

-Bluebikes currently offers three types of discounted memberships:
+Bluebikes currently offers four types of discounted memberships:

 - Income-Eligible Bluebikes Memberships: Discounted Bluebikes memberships are available to income-eligible individuals aged 16+ who participate in qualifying public assistance programs OR who meet income guidelines (up to 400% of the federal poverty line).
 Click here for more information.

 - Youth Discount for Cambridge Residents: Discounted Bluebikes memberships are available for Cambridge high school students ages 16-19.
 These annual memberships are $25 per year.
 Click here for more information.